refinery/refinerycms/readme.md

 ### Run the Tests

-If you have installed Refinery using git (described above in step 1 of installing Refinery) then you'll be able to run the tests.
-At your Rails root run:
+At your application root you can run:

-    rake test
+    rake refinery:test_all

 ### Popular Plugins